In this section

-- Recognizing the family as an individual unit – incorporating age, developmental level, previous medical experience, family support system, and cultural considerations in assessment and intervention
+- Recognizing the family as an individual unit, incorporating age, developmental level, previous medical experience, family support system, and cultural considerations in provision of services

-- Planning and implementing therapeutic play activities for patients on an individual basis and in a group setting
+- Planning and implementing therapeutic interventions for patients on an individual basis and/or in a group setting

 - Having an understanding of the medical condition (including potential needs and limitations of the individual patient) when developing a detailed plan of care

-- Attending and actively participating in educational in-services presented by child life staff/invited speakers
+- Attending and actively participating in educational in-services/presentations facilitated by child life/creative arts therapies staff or invited speakers

-- Completing all internship-based assignments/projects (learning modules, daily journal, large and small group activities, observational forms, two case studies, in-service presentation, site interviews, final project)
+- Completing all internship-based assignments/projects (e.g. learning modules, daily journal, group programming, observational forms, case studies, etc)

 To be eligible for our internship, you must meet the following criteria: